History of vegetarianism: Mediterranean Basin

-Ancient Greece
+Classical antiquity

-In Ancient Greece during Classical antiquity, the vegetarian diet was called abstinence from beings with a soul (ἀποχὴ ἐμψύχων).
+In Ancient Greece during Classical antiquity, the vegetarian diet was called abstinence from beings with a soul (ἀποχὴ ἐμψύχων, apokhḗ empsúkhōn).
 As a principle or deliberate way of life it was always limited to a rather small number of practitioners belonging to specific philosophical schools or certain religious groups.
 The earliest European/Asian Minor references to a vegetarian diet occur in Homer (Odyssey 9, 82–104) and Herodotus (4, 177), who mention the Lotophagi (Lotus-eaters), an indigenous people on the North African coast, who according to Herodotus lived on nothing but the fruits of a plant called lotus.
 Diodorus Siculus (3, 23–24) transmits tales of vegetarian peoples or tribes in Ethiopia, and further stories of this kind are narrated and discussed in ancient sources.

 The earliest reliable evidence for vegetarian theory and practice in Greece dates from the 6th century BCE.
 The Orphics, a religious movement spreading in Greece at that time, may have practiced vegetarianism.
 It is unclear whether the Greek religious teacher Pythagoras actually advocated vegetarianism, and it is more likely that Pythagoras only prohibited certain kinds of meat.
 Later writers presented Pythagoras as prohibiting meat altogether.
 Eudoxus of Cnidus, a student of Archytas and Plato, writes that "Pythagoras was distinguished by such purity and so avoided killing and killers that he not only abstained from animal foods, but even kept his distance from cooks and hunters".
-Behind Pythagoras’ rejection of eating meat were ethical considerations.
+Behind Pythagoras' rejection of eating meat were ethical considerations.
 He believed that animals possess both intelligence and passion (the critical elements for sentience) and because of that their mistreatment was unethical.
 Pythagoras additionally forbade his students from consuming eggs and wearing woolen clothing.

 The followers of Pythagoras (called Pythagoreans) did not always practice strict vegetarianism, but at least their inner circle did.
 For the general public, abstention from meat was a hallmark of the so-called "Pythagorean way of life".
 Both Orphics and strict Pythagoreans also avoided eggs and shunned the ritual offerings of meat to the gods which were an essential part of traditional religious sacrifice.
 In the 5th century BCE the philosopher Empedocles distinguished himself as a radical advocate of vegetarianism specifically and of respect for animals in general.
 A fictionalized portrayal of Pythagoras appears in Book XV of Ovid's Metamorphoses, in which he advocates a form of strict vegetarianism.
 It was through this portrayal that Pythagoras was best known to English-speakers throughout the early modern period and, prior to the coinage of the word "vegetarianism", vegetarians were referred to in English as "Pythagoreans".